EnterpriseDB/docs/README.md

 ## Development

 All changes should have a pull request opened against the default branch, `develop`.
-To generate [#draft-deployments](Draft deployments) for the branch, add the `deploy` label to the pull request: a new deployment at a unique URL will be produced every time changes are pushed to the branch.
+To generate [Draft deployments](#draft-deployments) for the branch, add the `deploy` label to the pull request: a new deployment at a unique URL will be produced every time changes are pushed to the branch.
 Note: GitHub must be able to merge the branch cleanly in order for this to work; if there are conflicts shown on the pull request, resolve them in order to obtain a new draft deployment.

 When a PR is merged into the `develop` branch, the result will be deployed to the [staging](#staging) environment.